marcelo-nd/nasalSynComs/README.md

 ## Contact information

-Marcelo Navarro-Diaz (marcelo.n.d@ciencias.unam.mx)
-Hannes Link (hannes.link@uni-tuebingen.de)
+Marcelo Navarro-Diaz (marcelo.n.d@ciencias.unam.mx), Hannes Link (hannes.link@uni-tuebingen.de)

 ## Overview

 This repository contains the data and code for the analysis of the paper.
 There are two main folders: Code and data.
 The first folder contains scripts for R and running sequencing quality control and taxonomic assignment using Emu.
 The second folder contains all processed data.

-The raw data (.fastq files) is deposited in the SRA of the NCBI with Bioporject accession number: PRJNA1370791.
+The raw data (.fastq files) is deposited in the Sequence Read Archive (SRA) of the NCBI with Bioproject accession number: PRJNA1370791.

 ## Repository layout